Celebrations of Life

 What this can look like

-Once the practical side is done, you have freedom.
+Once the practical side is done, you have freedom to choose.
+But more than this, a direct cremation can provide room to breathe.

 With ashes present or without them.
 Soon after the death, or months later.
 Formal or completely informal.